 9. A list and copies of publications, testimony, and speeches, if any, concerning AD/CVD law.
 Judges or former judges should list relevant judicial decisions.
 Only one copy of publications, testimony, speeches, and decisions need be submitted.

-10. Summary of any current and past employment by, or consulting or other work for, the United States, Canadian, or Mexican Governments.
+10. Summary of any current and past employment by, or consulting or other work for, the Governments of the United States, Canada, or Mexico.

 11. The names and nationalities of all foreign principals for whom the applicant is currently or has previously been registered pursuant to the Foreign Agents Registration Act, 22 U.S.C.
 611 et seq., and the dates of all registration periods.

-12. List of proceedings brought under U.S., Canadian, or Mexican AD/CVD law regarding imports of U.S., Canadian, or Mexican products in which the applicant advised or represented (for example, as consultant or attorney) any U.S., Canadian, or Mexican party to such proceeding and, for each such proceeding listed, the name and country of incorporation of such party.
+12. List of proceedings brought under U.S., Canadian, or Mexican AD/CVD law regarding imports of U.S., Canadian, or Mexican products in which the applicant advised or represented (for example, as consultant or attorney) any U.S., Canadian, or Mexican party to Start Printed Page 67382such proceeding and, for each such proceeding listed, the name and country of incorporation of such party.

 13. A short statement of qualifications and availability for service on Chapter 19 panels, including information relevant to the applicant's familiarity with international trade law and willingness and ability to make time commitments necessary for service on panels.

-14. On a separate page, the names, addresses, telephone, and fax number of three individuals willing to provide information concerning the applicant's qualifications for service, including the applicant's character, reputation, reliability, judgment, and familiarity with international trade law.
+14. On a separate page, the names, addresses, telephone and fax numbers of three individuals willing to provide information concerning the applicant's qualifications for service, including the applicant's character, reputation, reliability, judgment, and familiarity with international trade law.

 Current Roster Members and Prior Applicants

-Current members of the Chapter 19 roster who remain interested in inclusion on the Chapter 19 roster are requested to submit updated applications.
+Current members of the Chapter 19 roster who remain interested in inclusion on the Chapter 19 roster must submit updated applications.
 Individuals who have previously applied but have not been selected may reapply.
 If an applicant, including a current or former roster member, has previously submitted materials referred to in item 9, such materials need not be resubmitted.

 Applications normally will be subject to public disclosure.
 An applicant who wishes to exempt information from public disclosure should follow the procedures set forth in 15 CFR 2003.6.